How to negotiate a rent reduction during the coronavirus outbreak

 Keep a record of any agreement you come to.
 You need to agree whether you will pay back the arrears later on or not.
 Do not agree to repayments you can't afford.

 Copy and paste this text.
 You need to change any parts marked with *.
 Double check your letter before you send it.

 I am writing to notify you of a change in my income due to the coronavirus outbreak.
 I have checked Shelter’s website and am following their advice to negotiate a payment adjustment for my rent due on *[date/month].

 The government are asking landlords to be flexible and where possible to allow additional time to pay the rent and agree alternative payment plans.

 Because of the coronavirus outbreak

-- I've applied for benefits and am waiting for my first payment / I am actively seeking work
+*I have applied for benefits and am waiting for my first payment / I am actively seeking work

-I've applied for universal credit and am waiting for my first payment.
-I've been told I will receive this in 5 weeks’ time.
-I may be able to adjust my rent payments when I receive universal credit depending on how much I receive.
+*I have applied for universal credit and am waiting for my first payment which I have been told I will receive in 5 weeks’ time.
+I may be able to adjust my rent payments when I receive universal credit depending on how much I am given.